 Annis Boudinot Stockton – “To General Washington”

 Annis Boudinot was born in 1736 to a Pennsylvania silversmith named Elias Boudinot.
 When the family moved to New Jersey in 1750, they eventually settled in Princeton where Annis befriended Esther Burr, wife of Aaron Burr, Sr. and daughter of Jonathan Edwards, as well as many members of the Stockton family.
-She married Richard Stockton sometime in 1757-58 who became a member of the New Jersey Supreme Court and was a Princeton-based signer of the Declaration of Independence.
-The family home was built in the 1750s and subsequently rebuilt after a fire in 1758, given the name Morven by Annis, meaning “Big Hill” in Gaelic.
-The property is now Morven Museum and Garden.
+In 1757 or 58, she married Richard Stockton, who became a member of the New Jersey Supreme Court and was a Princeton-based signer of the Declaration of Independence.
+The family home was built in the 1750s and subsequently rebuilt after a fire in 1758.
+Annis named the house Morven, meaning “Big Hill” in Gaelic, and the property is now known as Morven Museum and Garden.

 And Stop a moment thy triumphal Car